 Bridging the need between hospital and home

-Our Mayo-Clinic-modeled Transitional Care program is designed for patients who are well enough to leave the traditional acute-care hospital setting but aren't quite well enough to go home.
+Our Mayo Clinic-affiliated Transitional Care program is designed for patients who are well enough to leave the traditional acute-care hospital setting but aren't quite well enough to go home.
 These patients still require additional skilled medical care, nursing care or rehabilitation services.

 Without a Transitional Care Program, like Morton Hospital's, these patients are typically transferred to out-of-the area nursing homes for their stay.
-But with Morton Hospital's you'll not only be able to recover close to home, you will receive our brand or personalized care.
+But with Morton Hospital you'll not only be able to recover close to home, you will receive our special brand of personalized care.

 Our team is equipped to care for patients with complex needs, all the while providing over twice the nurse-to-patient ratio than found in nursing homes.

 Our Transitional Care (sometimes called "Skilled Nursing Facility") unit provides:

 - Hospital-level nurse staffing to keep you safe and help you recover

 - A personalized plan of care

 - Bedside rounds that engage you, your family and your care team to help you reach your goals

 - Intravenous (I.V.)
 Antibiotics to treat a variety of infections